inveniosoftware/docs-invenio-rdm/docs/develop/architecture/infrastructure.md

 - application requests: e.g. search queries
 - record files requests: e.g. downloading very large files

-This way you can dimension the number connection slots between different types of requests according to available resources.
+This way you can dimension the number of connection slots between different types of requests according to available resources.
 For instance a static file request can usually be served extremely efficiently, while an application request usually takes longer and requires more memory.

-Similar, downloading a very file depends on the client's available bandwidth and can thus take up a connection slot for a significant amount time.
-If your storage system supports it, it is possible with Invenio to completely offload the serving of large files to your storage system (e.g. S3).
+Similar, downloading a very large file depends on the client's available bandwidth and can thus take up a connection slot for a significant amount time.
+If your storage system supports it, Invenio allows you to completely offload the serving of large files to your storage system (e.g. S3).

 All in all, the primary job of the load balancer is to manage traffic to your